-Among the top document version control best practices is to have a standard naming convention across all aspects of your organization.
+Among the top document version control guidelines and best practices is to have a standard naming convention across all aspects of your organization.

-Effective version control for files can be used to help writers maintain their files and track changes.
+Effective file version control can be used to help writers maintain their files and track changes.
 It can be used to keep track of old versions, revisions, comments, and other things that the writer may want to keep in mind.

 At the most basic level, you may utilize file naming standards to indicate the current version of the same document.
 Along with the subject, use the document’s file name to establish the version and status, for example: